Review: The Family Upstairs by Lisa Jewell

 Looks Like Books contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these affiliate links I may receive compensation at no extra cost to you.
 See my Disclaimer to learn more.

 I’ve been on a thriller kick lately.
-And, while I do love mysteries and thrillers, I’m a bit of a weeny because I don’t like anything too, too creepy.
+And, while I do love mysteries and thrillers, I’m a bit of a weeny because I don’t like anything too creepy.
+But this book passed the test for me!
+In this review, I’ll share my thoughts on the plot, pacing, and characters – plus what I loved (and didn’t).

 The Family Upstairs